peter-evance/demo-efarm/README.md

 ## Feedback

-I value your feedback on how we can improve the eFarm project.
+I value your feedback on how we can improve the efarm project.

-## Contributing

-I welcome contributions to the eFarm project.
-Please read [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.